thoughtbot/administrate/docs/getting_started.md

   ].freeze
 ```

-It is recommended you make this change in the PR that also adds the attribute to
+It's recommended that you make this change at the same time as you add the
-your model.
+attribute to the model

 The alternative way to handle this is to re-run `rails g administrate:install` and
 carefully pick through the diffs.
 This latter method is probably more cumbersome.